 Shall keep the Executive Board members informed on all pertinent information, call special meetings if need should arise, represent this Organization when needed, act as a liaison between the administration and the Organization

-Shall coordinate the activities of the officers and the committees in order that the objectives may be promoted and may attend committee meetings as an ex-officio member.
+Shall coordinate the activities of the officers and the committees in order that the objectives may be promoted and may attend committee meetings as an ex-official member.

 Vice President Shall perform the duties of the President in his/her absence